 Examples of Wrongful Death Claims in South Carolina

 A wrongful death claim arises when a person dies as the result of a defendant’s negligent, intentional, or otherwise wrongful acts.
-Common examples include:
+Wrongful death accidents happen in many ways.
+Common causes of wrongful death include:

 • Truck accidents.
 Large commercial trucks are more likely to cause a fatality when they crash.
-You might have a claim if the trucker was intoxicated, fatigued, or otherwise negligent.
+You might have a wrongful death claim if the trucker was intoxicated, fatigued, or otherwise negligent.

 • Medical malpractice.
-Medical providers who fail to follow the standard of care can cause an avoidable death.
-Misdiagnosis, surgical mistakes, and medication errors are common examples.
+Medical professionals who fail to follow the standard of care can cause an avoidable death.
+Misdiagnosis, surgical mistakes, and medication errors are common examples of medical malpractice in SC wrongful death cases.

 • Product liability cases.
 A defective product can kill someone when it fails to work as expected.
 The manufacturer could be liable for selling a product with a design, manufacturing, or labeling defect.

 • Criminal acts.
-You can bring a wrongful death claim against the person who attacks and kills a loved one.
+You can bring a wrongful death claim against the person who attacks and kills a loved one, even if the criminal case is still ongoing.

 Do You Need a Lexington Wrongful Death Attorney?

 South Carolina does not require that you hire a lawyer to help you.
-But there are strategic advantages to hiring an experienced lawyer.
+But there are strategic advantages to hiring an experienced Lexington wrongful death lawyer.
+Going through the legal process alone while grieving is incredibly hard.
+A law firm with a proven track record can handle the heavy lifting so you can focus on your family.

 Evidence Collection